 Natural or legal persons having either their residence or their principal place of business in a contracting state to the EPC can undertake all procedural steps before the EPO themselves and are not obliged to appoint a representative.
 Other applicants are, however, required to be represented by a professional representative (Article 134(1) EPC) or a legal practitioner (Article 134(8) EPC) (except when filing an application or paying fees).
 An association of professional representatives can also be authorised according to Rule 152(11) EPC.

 Even if you are not obliged to appoint a professional representative, it may still be helpful to consult one.
-To make it easier to find what you need, the EPO maintains an up-to-date (updated twice a month) database of professional representatives.
-All you have to do is enter a search term or terms in one or more of the search fields and click the "Search" button.
+To make it easier to find what you need, the EPO maintains an up-to-date database of professional representatives (updated twice a month).